bslone1/project-2/README.md

 As a result of the extraction and transformation of the dataset, people covered by Medicare seeking medical services can use this database to more easily compare costs per service type (DRG_code) and find/compare healthcare practitioners in their area by name and provider type.

 ## Outliers
+We hit a limit on how many rows we could extract when attempting to pull from the API.
+This severely limited the scope of our combined dataset because we couldn't access all doctors accross all of the United States.

 ## Next Steps
+The next step in this process would be to perform analysis on the cleaned dataset (once all data can be retrieved from API).
+Then we would work towards crafting an intuitive user interface that allows patients to see the hospitals, doctors, and costs of procedures in a given selected area.